mohanthilak/mohanthilak/README.md

 ### Hi there, I'm Mohan!
 Glad to see you here!👋

+I am Mohan Thilak, a Full Stack Developer with experience building applications with NodeJS, Java, and Go.
+I like building robust backend systems that follow clean architecture.
+I blog about my learnings on hashnode and also tweet my experiences once in a while, do give them a read when you're free :).
+I am a tech enthusiast who explores new technologies and applies them to my projects.
+Scroll down and find out more about me.

 <!--
 **mohanthilak/mohanthilak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.